gialmisi/XLEMOO/docs/introduction.rst

     References will be updated when published.

 ..
 [Misitano2023a]
     Misitano, G. (2023).
 Exploring the Explainable Aspects and Performance of a Learnable Evolutionary Multiobjective Optimization Method.
 ACM Transactions on Evolutionary Learning and Optimization.
-To be published.
+4(1). https://doi.org/10.1145/3626104

 ..
 [Misitano2023b]
     Misitano, G. (2023).
 XLEMOO numerical experiment data. https://doi.org/10.5281/zenodo.8085637